rometaidla/CarND-Path-Planning-Project/README.md

 #### Car does not have collisions.

-Car avoids collisions by car keeping safety distance with other vehicles.
-This is achieved by having high cost for candidate trajectories that have ego vehicle close to other vehicles.
+Car avoids collisions by keeping safety distance with other vehicles.
+This is achieved by having higher cost for candidate trajectories that have ego vehicle close to other vehicles.
 See `behaviour_planner.cpp` [lines 85-103](./src/behavior_planner.cpp#L71).

 #### The car stays in its lane, except for the time between changing lanes.

-The car stays in its lane because generate trajectory target point in Frenet is defined to be in a middle of lane `behaviour_planner.cpp` [line 36](./src/behavior_planner.cpp#L36):
+The car stays in its lane because generated trajectory target point in Frenet is defined to be in a middle of lane `behaviour_planner.cpp` [line 36](./src/behavior_planner.cpp#L36):

 ```c++